 Thus, in most cases, an accident victim has one or two years from the date of the accident to file a brain injury claim.
 However, there is an important exception that applies in many brain injury cases.

 If your case is against any government entity like a city, a county, a school, or a water district, then you only have 6 months from the date of the injury to file a claim with that agency.
 Once they deny that claim, you will only have 6 months to file a lawsuit.

 Under California law, the statute of limitations doesn’t begin until an accident victim “discovers” that they were injured or may have a claim.
 Thus, an accident victim who does not learn that they suffered a TBI until years later may still be able to bring a brain injury claim.

 Of course, the at-fault party will likely argue that, given the circumstances, a diligent accident victim would have learned of their injuries.

 There are often many pitfalls for the unwary when it comes to the statute of limitations.
 This is where the assistance of an experienced California personal injury attorney can help.

 Are You Experiencing Brain Injury Symptoms?

-If you were involved in an accident—even if it was years ago—and are experiencing traumatic brain injury symptoms, reach out to Wells Call Injury Lawyers.
+If you were involved in an accident—even if it was years ago—and are experiencing traumatic brain injury symptoms, reach out to the traumatic brain injury attorneys at Wells Call Injury Lawyers.